Bronya-Rand/PA-CEQ/README.md

 For PA-CEQ 3.0 and above
 1. Go to [Releases](https://github.com/GanstaKingofSA/PA-CEQ/releases) and download the latest ZIP file in there and select the version of PA-CEQ to use.
-2. Copy the values within the screenshot to Poweramp or your device or import the equalizer file inside the `For Poweramp Equalizer` folder to Poweramp Equalizer.
+2. Copy the values within the screenshot to Poweramp or your device or import the preset files to Poweramp/Poweramp Equalizer.

 ## What is your testing methodology?
 Samsung Galaxy S9+, Note 10+ and Note 10+ in Dex Mode.
 Only DVC and Equalizer were used.